 French and English share thousands of cognates – some identical and others very closely related.
 Edition becomes Édition, Liberty becomes Liberté, and Quality turns into Qualité, Music is Musique, and so on.

-Generally, French is perceived as a complicated European tongues but not that difficult language as you think.
+Generally, French is perceived as a complicated European tongue but not that difficult a language as you think.

 French pronunciation and accents are quite complicated and sometimes tricky as well, though written are okay.

 Armed with the right language learning techniques, interest, persistence, proven study materials, and proper motivation, one can master French in a matter of 3 years.

 9. A language of international relations and diplomacy

 French is famous not just as a means to career asset or to order food at restaurants or initiate business deals in export houses.
 It is a means to assist in all sorts of international connections.